mrflip/chimpmark/README.md

 * parse XXX

-h2.
-Detailed Dataset Descriptions
+## Detailed Dataset Descriptions

-h3.
-Graph: wikidata/wikilinks (1.1G)
+### Graph: wikidata/wikilinks (1.1G)

-"Wikipedia page links dataset":http://developer.amazonwebservices.com/connect/entry.jspa?externalID=2596 contains a wikipedia linkgraph dataset provided by Henry Haselgrove.
+[Wikipedia page links dataset](http://developer.amazonwebservices.com/connect/entry.jspa?externalID=2596) contains a wikipedia linkgraph dataset provided by Henry Haselgrove.
 These files contain all links between proper english language Wikipedia pages, that is pages in "namespace 0".
 This includes disambiguation pages and redirect pages.   [ convert this to adj. pairs -- or to be directly loadable in pig ] In links-simple-sorted.txt, there is one line for each page that has links from it.
 The format of the lines is:
 <pre><code>
       from1: to11 to12 to13 ...
       from2: to21 to22 to23 ...